-The Funds intend to distribute sufficient net income and net capital gains to investors each year to ensure that the Funds do not pay income tax.
-The Funds may also distribute capital.
-A Fund may pay a distribution of net income, net capital gains and/or capital at such time or times as we, acting as manager, in our discretion, determine.
+Each Fund intends to distribute sufficient net income and net capital gains to its investors each year to ensure that the Fund does not pay ordinary income tax under Part I of the Income Tax Act (Canada) (the "Tax Act").
+A Fund may also distribute returns of capital.
+A Fund may pay a distribution of net income, net capital gains and/or returns of capital at such time or times as we, acting as manager, in our discretion, determine.

-The net income and net capital gains of the Fund will be distributed first to pay any management expense distributions to investors who are entitled to benefit from a reduction in the management fee.
-For more information, see "Fees and Expenses".
-A Fund may allocate net capital gains as a redemption distribution to an investor who redeems that Fund's securities - including to an investor who redeems that Fund's securities in the course of switching to another Counsel Fund - provided the capital gain so allocated is not more than the capital gain that the investor would otherwise have realized on the redemption.
-Any remaining net income or net capital gains of a Fund to be distributed will be allocated among the series of securities of the Fund based on the relative NAV of the series and each series' expenses available to offset net income or net capital gains on or before the date of the distribution and distributed pro rata to investors in each series on the distribution payment date.
+The net income and net capital gains of a Fund will be distributed first to pay any management expense distributions to investors who are entitled to benefit from a reduction in the management fee.
+For more information see "Fees and Expenses".
+A

+Fund that is a "mutual fund trust" for purposes of the Tax Act may allocate net capital gains as a redemption distribution to an investor who redeems that Fund's securities - including to an investor who redeems that Fund's securities in the course of switching to another Counsel Fund - provided the capital gain so allocated is not more than the investor's accrued gain on the securities redeemed.
+Any remaining net income or net capital gains of the Fund to be distributed will be allocated among the series of securities of the Fund based on the relative NAVs of the series and on each series' expenses available to offset net income or net capital gains on or before the date of the distribution, and distributed pro rata to investors in each series on the distribution payment date.
 Any such distribution will occur on or about the business day following the distribution record date or dates, at our discretion.